aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/worksheets/worksheet-views/_index.md

 The book1.xls file is opened by calling the [**Workbook**](https://reference.aspose.com/cells/nodejs-cpp/workbook) class' constructor while instantiating it and a few rows and columns are frozen in the first worksheet.
 The modified file is saved as output.xls.

-A complete example is given below that shows how to use the [**freezePanes**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#freezePanes) method to freeze rows and columns (starting from C4, represented by the 4th row and 3rd column, where the rows and columns start from the 0 index) of the first worksheet of the Excel file.
+A complete example is given below that shows how to use the [**Worksheet.freezePanes(number, number, number, number)**](https://reference.aspose.com/cells/nodejs-cpp/worksheet/#freezePanes-number-number-number-number-) method to freeze rows and columns (starting from C4, represented by the 4th row and 3rd column, where the rows and columns start from the 0 index) of the first worksheet of the Excel file.

 ```javascript
 const path = require("path");